 - Bug Bounty Bootcamp by Vickie Li

-- The Web Application Hacker’s Handbook by Dafydd Stuttard and Marcus Pinto (MUST)
+- The Web Application Hacker’s Handbook by Dafydd Stuttard and Marcus Pinto (OLD BUT GOLD)

 - For additional books, check out this repository